FadyMohareb/dupless/README.md

 - The assembly in fasta format.

 - A bed file with the coverage value for each base of the assembly.
+(See below for instructions on how to create this file).

 **Optional**